 Blackened Waters of Somalia

-At this critical juncture and in this particular ‘do or die’ moment in Somali history, objective assessment of new trends has an existential significance.
-Early this year when the previous Somali president was voted out of the office in favor of a more popular one, the euphoria was so contagious, and expectation so high.
+At this critical juncture and in this particular moment in Somali history, objective assessment of new trends has an existential significance.
+Early this year when the previous Somali president was voted out of the office in favor of a more popular one, the euphoria was so contagious, and expectations so high.
 Sadly, that was eclipsed by leadership strategic errors and vicious strings of terrorist attacks and targeted assassinations.

 After declaring war against al-Shabaab, a stealth enemy that is part of the social fabric, and promising to eradicate them “in two years” the government launched a controversial disarmament campaign that many interpreted as a defanging process of certain clans and interest groups.

-The government also declared war against corruption without providing comprehensive definition or what constitutes ‘corruption,’ and without pushing through the Parliament all anti-corruption laws and the establishment of an independent commission to fight corruption; especially when clouds of suspicions hover over certain government officials.
-In clear conflict of interest, some ministers (and MPs) own private security companies that compete for projects.
+The government also declared war against corruption without providing a comprehensive definition of what constitutes ‘corruption,’ and without pushing through the parliament all anti-corruption laws and the establishment of an independent commission to fight corruption; especially when clouds of suspicions hover over certain government officials.
+In a clear conflict of interest, some ministers (and MPs) own private security companies that compete for projects.
 Both the President and the Prime Minister stated publicly that they and all their ministers will declare their individual assets for transparent public scrutiny.
 Several months into office, officials are yet to make good on those promises.

-They also aggressively expanded the selective taxation that targets the likes of fruit venders and Tuk Tuk or Bajaj drivers (3 wheeled taxis) while exempting the conglomerate businesses such as money remittances and phone and internet services.
+They also aggressively expanded the selective taxation that targets the likes of fruit vendors and tuk-tuk or Bajaj drivers (3 wheeled taxis) while exempting the conglomerate businesses such as money remittances and phone and internet services.

 The private mercenary industry clearly duplicated the same strategic marketing, and nowhere is that more apparent than in The Horn.